dynatrace-partners/TechLab-Managed-Cluster-Automation/README.md

 Let's have a look at the configuration of this request so we can understand what will happen when we execute it.

 This is a Post request that leverages the environment v1 API endpoint tokens.
 This is different than the previous endpoints as this is now and environment endpoint where we have previously used cluster endpoints.
 Environment endpoints apply specifically to the specified environment.
-You will notice in the url we are now specifing an environment in the parameter \{\{envID\}\}, this was extracted from the response when the create environmet request was executed.
+You will notice in the URL we are now specifying an environment in the parameter \{\{envID\}\}, this was extracted from the response when the create environment request was executed.

 By making a request to this API endpoint we will create a new API token on our new environment with the rights to download the OneAgent Installer.
 For security we will set the token to expire in 4 hours.
-This means you need to create youe ec2 instance within this time.
+This means you need to create your ec2 instance within this time.

 **Headers**